 All required health forms and documentation of the required current CPR certification (Basic Life Saving for Healthcare Providers through the American Heart Association or the American Red Cross) must be submitted by May 15.
 Applicants must be ready to begin classes late May/early June.

 The 18-month Accelerated Nursing Program moves quickly.
-Each class is completed in four to six weeks, and the next class may start mere days later.
-Lectures on offered on two weekdays (4-7 hours per day) and full-day clinical/learning lab experiences are usually scheduled on the weekends.
+Each class is completed in four to six weeks, and the next class may begin almost immediately.
+Lectures are offered on two weekdays (4-7 hours per day) and full-day clinical/learning lab experiences may be scheduled on weekends or weekdays.
 During the academic year lectures are offered in the afternoon/evening; summer classes are often earlier in the day (though actual schedules may differ due to faculty and clinical needs).

 Curriculum for the 18-Month Accelerated Nursing Program: